dgeorgievski/hello/README.md

 Release is invoked by a push tag event.
 The tag value has to have the SemVer format with three parts: `v*.*.*` The release is automatically called from the build  workflow using a dispatch event call after the build workflow pushes a tag to the main branch.

+## Git Hooks scripts

+The use of git hooks has been documented in [doc/git-hooks.md](doc/git-hooks.md) file.